ltlx4/mnist-human/Sys_Design.md

 # Implementation plan
+* we would want our web page to be hosted from a server
+* administration changes and up keep will be done using django

 # Testing plan
 * we will conduct a series of tests until the required output is reached